Federal Investigators Preparing For Surge Of COVID-19 Vaccine Scams

 “People are at home a lot more.
 So the scamsters know how to get in touch with you,” said William Kresse, a consumer fraud expert at Governors State University, also known as “Professor Fraud.”

 And the criminals know we’re itching for freedom.
-The vaccine is our ticket and their golden opportunity.
+The vaccine, which became available on Monday to health care workers, is our ticket and their golden opportunity.

 Kresse said bad actors will try to play on our impatience, with claims like “Insurance may not cover this right now, so you’ll need to pay for it in advance.”